brianglass/anastasis/files/weekday_vespers7.md

 In your love for mankind, O Compassionate, raise me up, who have been swallowed down by sins and torn in pieces by love of pleasures.
 Do not let me become an object of malignant joy to demons.
 Do not dismiss me as unworthy of your dread mysteries.
 But accept me as you are merciful before the groans and tears of my departure, and free from the passions.

-Lament, my soul, before your departure; fall down before the Creator in repentance; offer tears from your whole heart; cry out to Christ in compunction, Â‘I have sinned against you, O Word, do not despise me, do not reject me, just Judge, nor send me away to fire, O Long-suffering, through your great mercy.Â’
+Lament, my soul, before your departure; fall down before the Creator in repentance; offer tears from your whole heart; cry out to Christ in compunction, ‘I have sinned against you, O Word, do not despise me, do not reject me, just Judge, nor send me away to fire, O Long-suffering, through your great mercy.’

 ****

 Others, of the Mother of God.
 Having placed all your hope.

-Â‘The marriage of the heavenly Bridegroom has been preparedÂ’, cry the heralds.
+‘The marriage of the heavenly Bridegroom has been prepared’, cry the heralds.
 Why do you willingly delay, my black soul?
 Truly everything about is filthy, your garments are those of sensuality, and so how, wretch, are you going to enter?
-Come, fall down, crying out before the end to her who did not know wedlock, Â‘Sprinkle me with the hyssop of your intercessions, pure Virgin, cleanse me and make me worthy of the bridal chamber, that I may magnify you.
+Come, fall down, crying out before the end to her who did not know wedlock, ‘Sprinkle me with the hyssop of your intercessions, pure Virgin, cleanse me and make me worthy of the bridal chamber, that I may magnify you.

 With purity of mind, O holy, all-pure Virgin, Isaias foretold that you would give birth to the Maker of all creation.
 For you appeared from eternity as alone all-blameless.
 Therefore I beg you, purify my defiled heart, and make me a partaker in the divine radiance of your Son, O Maiden, and of a place at his right hand, when, as it is written, he takes his throne to judge the whole world.